minhnguyen290304/OTTO-E-commerce-Customer-Journey-Analytics-Product-Recommendation/README.md

 ## Business Objectives

+This project aims to understand how customers navigate through an e-commerce platform, identify factors influencing conversion outcomes, and explore how behavioral patterns can be leveraged to support product recommendation strategies.

-The project focuses on four key business questions:
+The analysis focuses on four key business questions:

-- How do customers interact with products throughout their shopping sessions?
+1. How do customers browse, revisit, and interact with products throughout their shopping journeys?

-- Where do the largest conversion drop-offs occur within the purchasing funnel?
+2. Where do the largest drop-offs occur between product views, cart additions, and completed purchases?

-- Which products contribute most effectively to customer engagement and conversion?
+3. Which products demonstrate the strongest performance in terms of engagement, cart activity, conversion, and purchasing behavior?

-- How can customer navigation patterns be utilized to improve product recommendations?
+4. How can customer navigation patterns and product transition relationships be utilized to generate more relevant product recommendations?

 ---